 You should see a doctor if your stye lasts longer than a week with no signs of improvement.

 Other signs you should seek medical assistance include:

 - Feeling like there’s something in your eye

 - The infection spreads around the eye area (preseptal cellulitis)

 - Redness in the cheeks or face (spreading infection)

 Your doctor will identify a stye by looking at it.
 They may use a light and a magnifying device to examine the infected area.

-A stye doesn't always require treatment, but applying warm compresses can speed up the healing process.
+A stye doesn’t always require treatment, but applying warm compresses can speed up healing.
 Styes usually disappear on their own, but recurrence is common.